 You're not in a hurry when you're doing it this way.
-You have until the near month expiry date to decide what to do next.
+You have until the option expiration date to decide what to do next.

 Let's say that as expected, the stock rises in a short term pullback over the next week or so, before continuing the downtrend.
 At this point there is nothing to do.
 Your position is still in profit, even though it is smaller than if you had sold out-of-the-money calls.
 The higher the stock rises, the further in-the-money the sold call options will go.
 There will be more "intrinsic value" than "time value" now, as the delta increases.

-If the stock reverses and unexpectedly continues north until expiry date, your shares will be called away at the lower strike price.
+If the stock reverses and unexpectedly continues north until your sold options expire, your shares will be called away at the (lower) strike price of these options.
 You will make a loss on the shares but this will be neutralised by the higher call premium you received.
 Your profit should be only the amount of "time value" above the "intrinsic value" in the call options at the time you sold them.

 Here's an example: